hpc-maths/ponio/ponio/template/tpl_doc_algorithms.rst

 ROCK2 method
 ~~~~~~~~~~~~

+We write the method ROCK2 presented in :cite:`abdulle:2001`.
 The algorithm of ROCK2 method is the following:

 .. math::